-SAS students use computer applications in almost all their endeavors, from physics simulations to art installations.
+SAS students use computer applications in almost all of their endeavors, from physics simulations to art installations.
 Students have access to school-owned computers in the Agee Library and Tech Lab, popular locations for getting school work done.
 Tech carts provide additional computers for classroom use as needed.
 Most boarding students keep a computer in their room and take advantage of the campus-wide high-speed Internet access.

-Our technology lab is available to students 8 a.m.–5 p.m. if a class does not have it reserved.
-The library also has six desktop computers available for student use.
-The academic and administrative buildings and the residential houses are all WiFi zones.
+Wireless internet access is available in academic and administrative buildings and the residential houses.
 A firewall provides appropriate filtering of web content, viruses, and junk email.

 The Technology Afternoon Program provides Upper School students with an opportunity to strengthen their problem-solving, design, collaboration, and production skills in a relaxed and supportive environment.
 These skills will be developed through exposure to a variety of technologies and devices, which typically include a MakerBot 3D printer, Sphero brand app-controlled robots, Vex Robotic equipment, Raspberry Pi 3 computers, and Macs.
 Throughout the Technology Afternoon Program, students will have opportunities to learn and practice HTML and Python coding skills and to design and complete their own independent projects.
 No prior technical knowledge is necessary to join this program; students must only bring their willingness to explore and create!